mubashar-iqbal/TWINE/README.md

-# Anomaly Detection in the Robotic Arms Industry by applying Digital Twin Technology and Explainable AI
+# Anomaly Detection in the Industrial Robotic Arms by leveraging Digital Twin and Explainable AI